 Numerical aperture

-Numerical aperture (NA), shown in Figure 4, is the measure of maximum angle at which light rays will enter and be conducted down the fiber.
+Numerical aperture (NA), shown in Figure 4, is the measure of maximum acceptance angle at which light rays will enter and be conducted down the fiber.
 This is represented by the following equation:

 Dispersion

-• Chromatic Dispersion — Different wavelengths travel at different velocities down the fiber.
+• Chromatic Dispersion — Light with different wavelengths travel at different velocities down the fiber.
 Because typical light sources provide power over a series or range of wavelengths, rather than from a single discrete spectral line, the pulses must spread out along the length of the fiber as they proceed.
 The high-speed lasers used in communications have very narrow spectral output specifications, greatly reducing the effect of chromatic dispersion.

 Bandwidth